Minsekt/Unclid/README.md

 Switch is NC. (design heavily based on Chestwood96's SlideSwipe design)

-Works with the Original Euclid Dock without any modifications!
+Works with the Original Euclid Dock without any modifications! (ofc you might need to modify your coords)

+it works with auto-z too, i will post offsets etc. soon but you might figure it out by yourselfs for now.

 ![1](images/cad.png)
 ![2](images/cad_ss.png)